Noël Regney: Life and career

 Regney and Shayne also composed "Rain, Rain, Go Away", "Sweet Little Darlin', and "What's The Use of Crying".
 He led an ensemble that backed Kay Lande's vocals on For Sleepyheads Only (1962).
 He wrote the English lyrics for The Singing Nun (Soeur Sourire)'s famous song "Dominique", the very name of his second wife, Dominique Gillain, though that is not to say that he co-wrote the song, which he had claimed.
-Together he and Gillain had a son Matthieu, born in 1982.
+Together, Regney and Gillain had a son Matthieu, born in 1982.
 Regney wrote the book and music for a musical biography of French writer Colette as well as other musicals: "Merrimount" and "Landsake".
-He knew the composers Darius Milhaud and Arthur Honegger; studied with Olivier Messiaen; may have studied with Honegger, and worked at Le Lido in Paris.
-In the mid-1960s, he led a group known as the Noel Regney Singers that released a children's album featuring folk songs in French and English called "Songs that Help You Learn French".
+He knew the composers Darius Milhaud and Arthur Honegger, studied with Olivier Messiaen, may have studied with Honegger, and worked at Le Lido in Paris.
+In the mid-1960s, Regney led a group known as the Noel Regney Singers that released a children's album featuring folk songs in French and English called "Songs that Help You Learn French".
 There was a Spanish-English version as well.

-Noël died on 22 November 2002 in Brewster, New York, of complications from Pick's disease.
+Regney died on 22 November 2002 in Brewster, New York, of complications from Pick's disease.